What is Cohort Analysis and How to Improve Retention? Cohort Report in Google Analytics

 Ready-made report

 In addition, you can easily modify the script template to build a report with the fields and number of metrics you need.
-Here’s an example of how Boodmo did it.
-Fill out the form above and we’ll email you the script template for cohort analysis.
+Here’s an example of how we've helped Boodmo to evaluate customer acquisition channels using cohort analysis.

 Cohort reports in other services

-AppsFlyer has more flexible settings than Google Analytics, allowing you to add multiple filters to a cohort report.
+AppsFlyer provides with more flexible settings than Google Analytics 4, allowing you to add multiple filters to a cohort report.
 You can also set a minimum size to exclude cohorts with too few users.

 Cohort reports in Adjust are used mainly to track retained users.
 In Adjust, you can add a second indicator for analysis, for example the number of sessions per user.

-Mixpanel and Kissmetrics also support cohort analysis.
+Mixpanel also supports cohort analysis.
 These are also analytics systems for websites and mobile applications that work with data at the scale of users, not visits and page views.
-The report settings in these services are very similar to the settings in Google Analytics, but there are some differences.
+The report settings in these services are very similar to the settings in GA4, but there are some differences.

-An example of such a report in Kissmetrics:
+Here is an example of a cohort report in Kissmetrics:

 Kissmetrics report